Halsey Street (Newark): History

 Halsey Street lies within the original settlement of Newark which was laid out soon after its founding in 1666: the land was part of the plots distributed among the first settlers.
 It became a street during the early part of the 19th century during a period of great expansion.
 It is named for William Halsey (1770–1843), who served as first Mayor of Newark (1836–1837) after reincorporation as a city.

 During the city's Gilded Age, a boom period at the turn of the 20th century in the Roaring Twenties, many low-rise homes were replaced by new commercial buildings, including several department stores, such as Hahne and Company, Kresge-Newark, Bamberger's, S. Klein and Orbachs.

+In the 1950s, the city planned to convert Halsey between Market Street and Harriet Tubman Square into a retail pedestrian plaza to bolster the retail anchors and smaller shops Downtown and limit automobile traffic, but it never came to fruition.

 Halsey and its side streets have long been the one of city's corridors for shopping, dining, and entertainment.
 Since the 2000s, the street has undergone a revival as new projects have generated renewed residential, cultural and commercial activities, including a restaurant row.
 The city's 2008 Living Downtown master plan helped kickstart development in the 2000s and was part of a greater Newark trend in pursuing a vibrant downtown.
 In 2023 the city introduced incentives to stimulate rental of storefronts along Halsey and adjacent streets.
 As of the 2020s, it is home to a growing number of small independent retail, dining, arts, and nightlife establishments.

+In 2025, the Black-owned high-fidelity-audio wine and listening bar Consigliere, owned by two Newark attorneys, opened in the retail reactivation area.